iamminhquan/sorting-algorithms-visualization/README.md

 - Five algorithms included: Bubble, Insertion, Selection, Quick, and Merge sort.
 - Distinct colors for comparisons, swaps, pivot selection, and sorted positions.
 - Keyboard controls to switch algorithms, pause the animation, reshuffle the data, and adjust speed.
+- Interactive startup prompts let you pick the array size, initial algorithm, and delay in milliseconds.
 - Gentle finishing glow when the array becomes fully sorted.
 - Optional click sound for swap steps (toggle by changing `ENABLE_AUDIO` in `settings.py`).
 - Modular code layout designed for easy addition of new algorithms or visual effects.